 - In 2018, researchers at UCLA reported the biggest factor in declining public transportation usage was overall increased car ownership among lower-income residents.

 - Researchers tied this increase in car ownership to the migration of low-income families to cheaper suburbs with limited public transportation options.

-- The Panel Study of Income Dynamic, beginning in 1968, found that households with access to a personal vehicle were wealthier than those without.
+- The Panel Study of Income Dynamics, beginning in 1968, found that households with access to a personal vehicle were wealthier than those without.

 - The Panel Study of Income Dynamics also found that in 1955, those with cars had twice the amount of income as those who didn’t.
 Nearly sixty years later, data show car owners made nearly three times as much as their non-owner counterparts.

 - Despite this increase in low-income car ownership, the average cost of an auto loan has increased for the past six-plus years, according to the Federal Reserve Board of New York.

 - Steven Raphael and Alan Berube at UC Berkeley found five of the 10 cities with the highest percentage of residents without cars were located on the East Coast:

 Medicaid and exempt status

 According to AARP, 20% of all Americans are on Medicaid.
 39.7 million Americans in total are living below the poverty line.
 Medicaid is an incredibly important program for the millions of Americans struggling to meet basic needs.
 Discover what is exempt from the standardized income levels before you need it.